RP 355 #9.02 WHO OR WHAT IS "TAKEN OUT OF THE WAY" (2 Thessalonians 2:7)?

 If you have benefited from reading this bible study, then please tell your friends about this website.

-If you have a web-site of your own, consider linking to Logos Apostolic web-site.
-See the Web-site Links page.
+If you have a website of your own then please link to Logos Apostolic website.
+See the Website Links page.

-Send this link to all your Christian friends who believe that 2 Thessalonians 2:7 refers to a Pre or Mid-tribulation rapture.
+Please copy and paste this link into Facebook and Twitter to all your friends who believe that 2 Thessalonians 2:7 refers to a Pre or Mid-tribulation rapture.